gvwilson/thirdbit/_drafts/2024-04-17-binary-data.md

 year: 2024
 ---

-[Packing and unpacking binary data][sdxpy_binary] is a well-trodden path and a natural follow-on to [object persistence][sdxpy_persist].
+Packing and unpacking binary data is a well-trodden path and a natural follow-on to [object persistence][sdxpy_persist].
-After explaining how integers are stored in memory, what bitwise operations do, and UTF-8 character encoding, the chapter shows how to create self-describing binary records whose first few bytes describe the format of the rest.
+After explaining how integers are stored in memory, what bitwise operations do, and UTF-8 character encoding,
+[Chapter 17: Binary Data][sdxpy_binary] shows how to create self-describing binary records whose first few bytes describe the format of the rest.
 It's a lot for one chapter,
 and I was pleasantly surprised that people who'd never encountered the material before